-- using creative approaches to learning, integrating areas of learning to provide a cohesive and engaging curriculum. - working continuously towards outstanding progress for all pupils in their learning, whatever the starting point, - > promoting maximum achievement. - > developing curriculum drivers such as challenge, risk-taking, and independence. - developing skills for learning - developing cross phase learning for greater opportunities to promote personalised learning across classes and key stages - providing appropriate support for under achieving pupils within and/or beyond the classroom and IT facilities to further their learning in these areas. - providing stimulating and challenging opportunities to maximise enjoyment and progress for pupils with gifts and talents.
+- using creative approaches to learning, integrating areas of learning to provide a cohesive and engaging curriculum. - working continuously towards outstanding progress for all pupils in their learning, whatever the starting point, - promoting maximum achievement. - developing curriculum drivers such as challenge, risk-taking, and independence. - developing skills for learning - developing cross phase learning for greater opportunities to promote personalised learning across classes and key stages - providing appropriate support where needed within and/or beyond the classroom and IT facilities to further their learning in these areas. - providing stimulating and challenging opportunities to maximise enjoyment and progress for all pupils to allow them to fulfil their potential

-The Curriculum at Coulsdon C.E.
-Primary
+The Curriculum at Coulsdon C of E Primary